30 Day Social Distancing Challenge

 As we continue to stay home, our screen time has inevitably increased.
 Working online from home, virtually connecting with friends, and watching workout videos are all positive ways to be on your laptop or phone.
 We are relying on technology more than ever to help us stay sane during this time, sanity is also positive.
 Take some time away from the Netflix binging or social media creeping.
 Our eyes and minds need a break.

 Take an hour or two to remove yourself from digital sources.
 Read a book, chat with your family, cook and eat a meal without interruptions, go for an unplugged walk.

-Have not binged the Tiger King yet?
-(Seriously, where have you been?)
-Watch it simply to understand the memes.
+Last spring, early in Covid we were all watching Tiger King... what are you watching now?
+Some popular shows I've binged recently are Brigerton, Pretty Little Things and The Crown.
 Watch some great Canadian TV, such as Schitt’s Creek, which just wrapped up their final season.
 Rediscover an old favourite like Friends or The Office; something that always puts you in a better mood.

 Journaling, as a practise, has many benefits such as improving memory, boosting your sense of well-being and tracking goal progress.

 Write a letter to your future self or to your young children, reminding them of this time.
 Write about your experiences and how life has differed since the pandemic and social distancing.
 What good is coming from this time?
 What are your biggest fears right now?
 How did you spend your day?

 Local shop The Gifted Type has guided journals for sale online.